joshbeckman/notes/about.md

 searchable: true
 ---

+I'm an experienced startup operator with a history of scaling tech and teams.
+I'm a self-taught software developer, (and tech lead, and manager, yadda yadda) with a much wider-ranging career and education before that.
+I strive to bring curiosity, encouragement, and first-principles thinking to the work I'm doing.

+I'm currently working as a Senior Staff Engineer at [Shopify](//shopify.com).
+I live in Chicago.

+My email address is `josh@joshbeckman.org`.
+I strongly prefer email as a communication method, so email me if you have a comment about something I've written - or write a post on your own site (and send a webmention!).

+> Want help with something?
+Here are [ways I'm able to help](/blog/ways-im-available-to-help/).

+## Support

+I'm [@joshbeckman on Github](//github.com/joshbeckman), where I maintain open-source software projects.
+I welcome any issues or ideas you may open there and _especially_ any code you can contribute.
+Creating and _maintaining_ open-source software and open writing takes a lot of time and money, so fund my software maintenance and writing [via GitHub Sponsors](https://github.com/sponsors/joshbeckman).

+## About This Site

 I [wrote up the process and theory behind this website](https://www.joshbeckman.org/opening-up-my-highlights-notes/), but basically it's an export and reformatting of my highlights and notes of my online (and some offline) reading ([script here](https://github.com/joshbeckman/notes/blob/master/utilities/import_action)).

 I use it to jostle loose ideas when I'm researching a particular problem in software design or writing topic.